madetech/handbook/guides/welfare/employee_assistance.md

 # Employee Assistance

 We have setup an employee assistance programme to provide our team self-service access to all kinds of help.
-The service provides:
+The confidential service provides:

 - Legal advice (for personal and work)
 - Emotional help and counselling